swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

     $ git fetch upstream

-Step 2 : Make certain you are in the 2013-01-chicago branch and merge the upstreeam 2013-01-chicago branch into your 2013-01-chicago branch
+Step 2 : Make certain you are in the YYYY-MM-PLACE branch and merge the upstreeam YYYY-MM-PLACE branch into your YYYY-MM-PLACE branch

-    $ git checkout 2013-01-chicago
+    $ git checkout YYYY-MM-PLACE
-    $ git merge upstream\2013-01-chicago
+    $ git merge upstream\YYYY-MM-PLACE

 Step 3 : Check out what happened by browsing the directory.